jfairbank/fsm-iterator/README.md

 you want to loop on one thing, but if you have multiple states, then remember to use the `next` property.

-You may also include a `throw` function to handle the `throw` method of the iterator.
+You may include a `throw` function to handle the `throw` method of the iterator.
 It takes the thrown error as the first argument and the finite state machine definition as the second argument.
 If you don't supply a `throw` function, then your iterator will stop, rethrowing the error.

+You may intercept the iterator's `return` method by supplying a `return` function that receives the passed-in return value as the first argument and the finite state machine definition as the second argument.
+You can return your own return value or keep your iterator returning.
+This is similar to handling the `finally` block in a `try..finally` statement in a ES2015 generator function.

 ```js
 // ES2015 modules